 Two miles of golden sand backed by cliffs and caves, where the Atlantic swells produce reliable surf and peregrine falcons, gulls and fulmars wheel overhead.
-Spot strawberry anemones and crabs among the rock pools, walk along the clifftop, or book a surfing or traction kiting lesson with the excellent Extreme Academy on the beach (01637 860840; http://extremeacademy.co.uk).
+Spot strawberry anemones and crabs among the rock pools, walk along the clifftop or book a surfing or traction kiting lesson with the excellent Extreme Academy on the beach (01637 860840; http://extremeacademy.co.uk).

 2. Porthcurno, near Land's End

 Set beneath the clifftop Minack Theatre, this is arguably the county's most beautiful bay: a funnel of sand caught between lichen-encrusted granite cliffs.
-Easily accessible, it has fine white sand and is popular with families.
+Easily accessible, it has beautiful white sand and is popular with families.
 It's best at low tide when you can walk to other beaches in the bay (one of which is nudist) and sit on sandbars beneath the ancient cliff fort of Treryn Dinas, surrounded by Grecian-blue water.

 Isles of Scilly

 Pentle Bay induces a broad grin.
 You can't help it after crossing Tresco Island's lush interior and walking through sandy grass into a wall of dazzling colour: bleached white sand, emerald-and-turquoise ocean dotted with islands and impossibly blue sky.
 Everything is light, bright, almost tropical in its brilliance.
 It takes a dip in the briny – two degrees colder than the mainland – to confirm that you are still in Britain.

 Behind this untamed three-mile stretch of beach is Braunton Burrows, one of the largest sand-dune systems in Britain, and home to myriad rare plants and butterflies.
 Atlantic rollers sweep on to the vast sandy beach.